 Please refer to the attached Schedule of Review Documents.
 Note.
-The planning authority will make a copy of the notice of review, the review documents and any ne procedure of the review available for inspection at an office of the planning authority until such time as t determined.
+The planning authority will make a copy of the notice of review, the review documents and any notice procedure of the review available for inspection at an office of the planning authority until such time as the redetermined.
 It may also be available on the planning authority website.
-10. Checklist Please mark the appropriate boxes to confirm that you have provided all supporting documents and evi- relevant to your review: dence Full completion of all parts of this form ~ Statement of your reasons for requesting a review ~ All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.
-4 Note.
-Where the review relates to a further application e.g. renewal of planning permission or modificati variation or removal of a planning condition or where it relates to an application for approval of matters a conditions, it is advisable to provide the application reference number, approved plans and decision not that earlier consent. specified in DECLARATION I, the applicant/agent hereby serve notice on the planning authority to review the application as set out or and in the supporting documents.
-I hereby confirm that the information given in this form is true and acc best of my knowledge.
-Signature: Andrew Bennie Date: 25/9/18
+10. Checklist Please mark the appropriate boxes to confirm that you have provided all supporting documents and evidence relevant to your review: e Full completion of all parts of this form 3 Statement of your reasons for requesting a review] All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.]
+Note.
+Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified in conditions, it is advisable to provide the application reference number, approved plans and decision notice from that earlier consent.
+DECLARATION I, the applicant/agent hereby serve notice on the planning authority to review the application as set out on th and in the supporting documents.
+I hereby confirm that the information given in this form is true and accurate best of my knowledge.
+Signature: Name: Andrew Bennie Date: 25/9/18